Page images

 firmest hand.

 Here, by degrees, his master-work arose, Whatever arts and industry can frame; Whatever finish'd agriculture knows, [came, Fair queen of arts! from heaven itself who When Eden flourish'd in unspotted fame.
 And still with her sweet innocence we find And tender peace, and joys without a name, That, while they ravish, tranquillize the mind, Nature and art at once, delight and use combin'd.
-Then towns he quicken'd by mechanic arts, And bade the fervent city glow with toil; Bade social commerce raise renowned marts, Join land to land, and marry soil to soil, Unite the poles, and without bloody spoil Bring home of either Ind the gorgeous stores; Or, should despotic rage the world embroil, Bade tyrants tremble on remotest shores; While o'er th' encircling deep Britannia's thunder roars.
+Then towns he quicken'd by mechanic arts, And bade the fervent city glow with toil; Bade social commerce raise renowned marts, Join land to land, and marry soil to soil, Unite the poles, and without bloody spoil Bring home of either Ind the gorgeous stères; Or, should despotic rage the world embroil, Bade tyrants tremble on remotest shores; While o'er th' encircling deep Britannia's thunder roars.

 The drooping Muses then he westward call'd,

-From the fam'd city by Propontic sea,
+From the fai'd city * by Propontic sea,

 What time the Turk the enfeebled Grecian